 - " Balance growth with adequate infrastructure.
 Traffic congestion is a growing concern among residents.
 As new schools are built, more people are moving to this area.
-Participants were concerned about how to direct housing growth to areas that have adequate services. - " Retain the "Rural Character" of the White Oak Mountain area.
+Participants were concerned about housing growth having adequate services. - " Retain the "Rural Character" of the White Oak Mountain area.
 This was one of the top comments voiced during the public meetings and survey results.
 Maintaining existing character in areas where growth or change is occurring is a concern. - " Improve the quality of commercial development.
-There is a desire for additional retail, restaurants, medical and other commercial uses as part of the community's growth, but with better quality and design that reflects the area's scenic character.
+There is a desire for additional retail, restaurants, medical and other commercial uses as part of the community's growth, but with better quality, landscape buffers and design that reflects the area's scenic character.